 Using spreadsheets as databases is ubiquitous, often combined with functions to create applications that calculate salaries, forecast sales, manage production systems and track assets.
 But that kind of shadow IT is hard to manage and support, which is why organizations are increasingly shifting to low code options like the Microsoft Power Platform to replace spreadsheets that should really be an app.

-Many spreadsheets are just clever lists made by users who may find the full power of Excel a bit more than they actually need.
+Many spreadsheets are just clever lists made by users who may find the full power of Microsoft Excel a bit more than they actually need.
 Plus, managing shared Excel files can be complex.
 You can collaborate with colleagues live in Excel very effectively, but it only works if you keep that Excel file in SharePoint Online or OneDrive.
 If you want to make sure someone updating your spreadsheet can’t accidentally delete a column when they’re trying to hide it, you need to take the time to lock cells and password protect the worksheet.

 SEE: Excel power user guide (TechRepublic Premium)